Karim Benzema: 2010–11: First-team mainstay

 Following the arrival of Emmanuel Adebayor on loan, Benzema went unused in two consecutive league matches in February 2011.
 He returned to the starting lineup on 19 February and embarked on a run in which he scored ten goals in eight matches.
-Included in those ten goals were doubles in three straight matches against Málaga, Racing de Santander and Hércules, as well as a goal in the first leg of Madrid's Round of 16 tie against former club Lyon.
+Included in those ten goals were doubles in three straight matches against Málaga, Racing Santander and Hércules, as well as a goal in the first leg of Madrid's Round of 16 tie against former club Lyon.
 The strike against his hometown club was the 100th goal of his professional career, and also the first goal for Real Madrid at the Stade de Gerland in six years, though despite the honours associated with netting the goal, Benzema did not celebrate out of respect for his former club.

 On 19 March, he scored the opener in the El Derbi madrileño as Real Madrid went on to win the match 2–1.
-Despite his form, Benzema appeared in only one of the four highly anticipated matches against El Clásico rivals Barcelona, in which the two clubs met in the league, the 2011 Copa del Rey Final and the Champions League knockout stage.
+Despite his form, Benzema appeared in only one of the four highly anticipated matches against El Clásico rivals Barcelona, in which the two clubs met in the league, the 2011 Copa del Rey final and the Champions League knockout stage.
 In between those clashes, on 23 April 2011, Benzema scored a goal in a 6–3 win over Valencia.
 On 30 April, he scored a goal in the team's 3–2 loss to Real Zaragoza.
 It was the only match of the campaign that Real Madrid lost, in which Benzema scored.
 To close out the campaign, Benzema scored another double in an 8–1 win over Almería.
 He finished the campaign second on the team behind Ronaldo with 26 goals as Real Madrid captured the Copa del Rey giving Benzema his first honour with the club.
 For his performances during the campaign, particularly during the second half, Benzema was praised by Mourinho, club officials Florentino Pérez and Emilio Butragueño, as well as national team manager Laurent Blanc.